Sphenic number: Examples

-(282,589,933 − 1) × (277,232,917 − 1) × (274,207,281 − 1).

-It is the product of the three largest known primes.
+The largest known sphenic number at any time can be obtained by multiplying together the three largest known primes.

 Divisors

 All sphenic numbers have exactly eight divisors.
 If we express the sphenic number as $n = p \cdot q \cdot r$, where p, q, and r are distinct primes, then the set of divisors of n will be:

 The converse does not hold.
 For example, 24 is not a sphenic number, but it has exactly eight divisors.

 Properties

 All sphenic numbers are by definition squarefree, because the prime factors must be distinct.

 The Möbius function of any sphenic number is −1.

 The cyclotomic polynomials $\Phi_n(x)$, taken over all sphenic numbers n, may contain arbitrarily large coefficients (for n a product of two primes the coefficients are $\pm 1$ or 0).

-Any multiple of a sphenic number (except by 1) isn't a sphenic number.
-This is easily provable by the multiplication process adding another prime factor, or squaring an existing factor.
+Any multiple of a sphenic number (except by 1) is not sphenic.
+This is easily provable by the multiplication process at a minimum adding another prime factor, or raising an existing factor to a higher power.